 The Canadian Mental Health Association’s (CMHA) drop-in peer-to-peer family support group is for parents and caregivers of children or young adults experiencing a mental health concern or addiction.This program offers compassionate support from a peer, who has "been there" as well as a CMHA staff member.
 Specific information and resources will be shared which will assist you in your care-giving while maintaining your own mental health.

 Every Thursday from 3pm-5pm at The Medicine Hat Public Library.
 No registration required.
 Cost: FREE.
 For more information, contact Kallyn Heidinger at 403-504-1811 ext 115.

 Regional Suicide Prevention Program

-- Educational presentations about suicide prevention to schools, colleges, agencies, businesses, organizations and the public.
-These presentations are specifically designed to meet participants’ needs
+- Educational presentations and workshops about suicide prevention to schools, colleges, agencies, businesses, organizations and the public.

-- Printed information on self-harm, suicide prevention, intervention and post-vention
+- Provides information on suicide prevention, intervention and post-vention.